danielwohlgemuth/free-genai-bootcamp-2025/writing-practice/README.md

 3. Run the Gradio application

 ## Development
-See Technical-Specs.md for detailed architecture and implementation plans.
+See [Technical Specs](Technical-Specs.md) for detailed architecture and implementation plans.

-## License
-MIT License